source-academy/sinter/spec/vm.md

 - A fault is an unrecoverable execution error.
 The fault handling mechanism is implementation-defined; an implementation may print an error to the console, for example.
-- For all instructions below, attempting to pop off an empty stack results in a fault.
+- For all instructions below: Attempting to pop off an empty stack results in a fault.
+Attempting to push a value to a full stack results in a fault.

 *TODO: describe stack, environment, as well as possible values (number, string, array, function, undefined, null)*